 In his introduction to the manifesto, which was published via a parliamentary special interest group, Hollinrake says: “Far from being a white-collar issue that doesn’t affect our day-to-day lives, it facilitates drugs being sold to our children, violent crime on our streets, supports despots and leads to higher taxes and the impoverishment of nations.

 “Economic crime also funds and supports Putin’s brutal hegemony.”

 But the report, which calls for the ‘cancer’ of money laundering, fraud and other economic crime ‘infecting our economy’, makes little or no mention of how tech can help combat the problem.

-Olly Thornton-Berry, MD of Thirdfort, claims that around a quarter of estate agents, faced with the manual and often repetitive task of checking clients and transactions for AML purposes, have not yet registered for AML supervision.
+Olly Thornton-Berry (pictured), MD of Thirdfort, claims that around a quarter of estate agents, faced with the manual and often repetitive task of checking clients and transactions for AML purposes, have not yet registered for AML supervision.

-He said, “For property professionals, dealing with the ever-growing risk and compliance burden can mean getting bogged down by paper, endless repetition and increased fraud risk.
+“For property professionals, dealing with the ever-growing risk and compliance burden can mean getting bogged down by paper, endless repetition and increased fraud risk,” he says.